bartvanhoey/FunctionalCSharp/README.md

 ### Return

-Return is a function that takes a regular value and lifts it into an elevated value
+Return is a function that wraps a normal value T and lifts it into an elevated value

 ## Predicate functions (aka boolean functions)